relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/07 - RESTful API Requests and Responses/main.md

 &nbsp;

 The client and server exist independently.
-They must haven o dependency of any sort on each other.
-The only information needed is for the client to know the source URIs on teh server.
+They must haven no dependency of any sort on each other.
+The only information needed is for the client to know the source URIs on the server.
 The interaction between them is only in the form of requests initiated by the client and responses that the server sends to the client in response to the requests.
 The client/server constraint encourages separation of concerns between the client and the server and allows them to evolve independently.

 &nbsp;